redux-net-un-contendor-de-estado-para-aplicaciones-net

 }

-With all this defined, now we will see how to call it from the ViewModel (in this case from the UI, because the provided example is very simple).
+With all this defined, we will now see how to call it from the ViewModel (in this case from the UI, because the provided example is very simple).

-On the other hand, in the constructor, we subscribe to the state changes.
+On the other hand, in the constructor, we subscribe to state changes.
 In this example, the counter value is simply updated to the new state.

 public sealed partial class MainPage : Page